Tyson Foods workers, activists protest child labor in US meat sector

 By Tom Polansek

-Oct 16 (Reuters) - Tyson Foods TSN.N workers and activists rallied outside the U.S. meat company's headquarters in Arkansas on Monday to protest the industry's use of child labor and push for improved working conditions in processing plants.
+Oct 17 (Reuters) - Tyson Foods TSN.N workers and activists rallied outside the U.S. meat company's headquarters in Arkansas on Monday to protest child labor and push for improved working conditions in processing plants.

 Activists and the Biden Administration have pressured the U.S. meat industry to adopt safer labor policies after children hired by contractors were found doing dangerous jobs cleaning slaughterhouses.